Pink Pussycat Pill Review: Natural Libido Enhancer?

 Pink Pussycat Pill is a sexual enhancement supplement for women.
 It’s sold in a single pack that retails for $9.95, and is made by the same company that sells Pink Pussycat Honey.
 The brand claims that this supplement “arouses the genitals” and “will increase libido.”

-But does Pink Pussycat Pill contain research-backed ingredients for improving sex drive and sexual function in women, or are these just marketing claims?
+But does Pink Pussycat Pill contain research-backed ingredients for improving sex drive and sexual function in women?
 Does it contain any harmful ingredients?
 Why did the FDA warn consumers about this brand?
-And how do real users rate the supplement and describe its effects?
+And is it better or worse than popular libido supplements like Olly Lovin' Libido?

-In this article we’ll answer all of these questions and more as we review the ingredients in the Pink Pussycat Pill based on medical research to give our take on whether the supplement is likely to be effective.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Pink Pussycat Pill to give our take on whether or not the supplement is likely to be effective for enhancing libido, and whether or not it's healthy.

-We’ll also share information from a concerning FDA warning about a hidden drug ingredient found in this supplement, and highlight Pink Pussycat Pill customer reviews.
+We’ll also share information from a concerning FDA warning about a hidden drug ingredient found in this supplement, and compare Pink Pussycat Pill to other popular libido supplements to pick our winners (and losers).

 Ingredient Analysis